ashleycampion/IrisDataSetProject/README.md

 Python 3.7.4 was used to create the scripts in this repository (download it [here](https://www.python.org/downloads/)), and any version of Python 3 can run the scripts.

 ## Files in this Repository
+* a 'verifyIntegrityOfDataset' file to do just that
 * a 'createDataFrame' file that creates a pandas dataframe based on the irisDataSet file
 * a 'createHistograms' file that saves histograms for to the plots\histograms folder
 * a 'createBoxplots' file that saves boxplots overlayed with swarm plots to the plots\boxplots folder